vrishab-shetty/tf-gcp-infra/README.md

 (Note: It downloads the provider)

+8) Plan & Apply

+        terraform plan
+        terraform apply

-8) At end of the provisioning
+9) At end of the provisioning

         gcloud auth revoke